History of concubinage in the Muslim world: Enslavement

 At the same time, the Qur'an and the hadith traditions hailed the manumission of slaves as a virtue that would be rewarded in the afterlife.
 (Note: 'Encouragement to manumit slaves, enshrined in the Qur'an and law, likely contributed to social mobility.
 Manumitting slaves earned their owner eternal rewards.
 The Qur'an advocated manumission of slaves as an act of a righteous person or as a religious boon...Key hadith also support manumission: "He who has a slave-girl and teaches her good manners and improves her education then manumits and marries her, will get a double reward."
 Concubines, however, sometimes had a surer route to manumission than their owners' desire for spiritual coinage; under certain conditions their wombs could provide escape from slavery.
 A slave who bore a child to a free man, known as an umm al-walad, could not be sold, in most circumstances, and at her owner's death, she was to be freed (Hain 2017).)
 Some jurists argued that prisoners were either to be enslaved or killed.
 Others maintained that a Muslim military commander could choose between unconditionally releasing, ransoming or enslaving these war captives.
 (Note: 'Other issues differentiating the classical doctrine and modernist approaches include the treatment of prisoners of war, with some of the early jurists allowing Muslim commanders a choice only between killing or enslaving them, and others – on the principle of serving the public interest (maṣlaḥa) – giving commanders more discretion to ransom prisoners (for example, in exchange for Muslim prisoners or for money) or even to release them unconditionally.
 Seizing on this principle of public interest, and pointing to the obsolescence of practices such as slavery, virtually all modernists by contrast narrow the options to those sanctioned by contemporary international norms: releasing prisoners upon the cessation of hostilities either unconditionally or as part of reciprocal exchanges.'
 (Mufti 2019).)
 Later on in Muslim history, the purchase of slaves from outside the Muslim world became the most important source of concubines.
 Hereditary slavery, though technically possible, was rarely practiced in the Muslim world.
 Slave-girls by descent are those that are born to slave mothers.
-Although a slave girl who bore children to their master bore free children, owners who would marry off their female slaves to someone else, would be the masters of any children born from that marriage too.
+Although a slave girl bearing children to her master bore free children, a slave owner marrying off his female slave to someone else would remain the master of any children born from that marriage.